scott-w/backbone.marionette/docs/tutorial/events.md

   1. We've attached the `modelEvents` to a custom method call
   2. We added a ui hash

+#### What about collections?

+Marionette also listens to a hash called `collectionEvents` if we attach a collection to the view.
+It works exactly the same way as `modelEvents`.

 #### The ui hash

 The `ui` hash is a named mapping to jQuery selectors in the view.
 We can